lingmann/dcos/README.md

 3. ```source test_env```
 4. ```dcos_installer --web```

+## Build the UI Assets

+1. Install nodejs and npm - OS dependant, on OSx you can use Brew

 Note: depending on what features in dcos-image are being used, some of the dummy environment variables mmay need to be populated with valid values

 ## Compile Frontend Assets